amaseda/git-style-guide/README.md

   ```

   Merge at will the personal branches to the team-wide branch (see ["Merging"](#merging)).
-  Eventually, the team-wide branch will be merged to "master".
+  Eventually, the team-wide branch will be merged to `master`.

 * Delete your branch from the upstream repository after it's merged, unless
   there is a specific reason not to.

-  Tip: Use the following command while being on "master", to list merged
+  Tip: Use the following command while being on `master`, to list merged
   branches:

   ```shell